steenharsted/mocapr/README.md

 <img src="man/figures/README-show_how_to_plot-1.png" width="100%" />

-## Animating and plotting multible movements
+## Animating and plotting multiple movements

 `mocapr` utilizes the powerful faceting features of `ggplot2`.
 This means that you can plot and animate mulitple movements next to